danieldjewell/debian-zram-tools/README.md

 zram-tools
 ==========

-Scripts for managing zram devices, currently only for zramswap.
+Scripts for managing zram devices, currently only for zramswap, but more tools could be implemented in the future, such as managing /tmp on zram.

 zramswap start
 --------------